 So, there is just no way to tell what will happen.
-Takata airbags could suddenly explode even after the driver bumps a curb.
+Takata airbags could suddenly explode and cause injury even after the driver bumps a curb.
 Under established product liability standards, that’s simply not acceptable.

-As mentioned earlier, many defective Takata airbag victims did not purchase their vehicles directly from the manufacturer.
+As mentioned earlier, many victims with defective Takata airbag related injuries did not purchase their vehicles directly from the manufacturer.
 So, there is no privity of contract between the victim and Takata.
 In many states, the obscure “privity of contract” rule cuts off product liability claims in these cases.